Today, I have a new guest post from Beth Drayer, a Certified Athletic Trainer and Certified Strength and Conditioning Specialist.

 She shares interesting information about “The Core” and exercises to relieve back pain.

-Read the article below to know more.
+Read the article below to find out more.

 Rick Kaselj, MS